Metz Cathedral: The Gothic Cathedral

 The nave, with the exception of its vaults, was probably finished between 1245 and 1250.
 Then a decision was taken to make the cathedral much taller, with the addition of a new level of large windows about forty meters high, equal in height to the two levels below.
 New more massive columns were added, and the triforium between the arcades and high windows was enlarged and strengthened to support the greater weight.
 Between 1250 and 1255 the south side walls west of the transept were also strengthened to support the new higher walls.
 The south façade was also built higher to match the greater height of the new nave.
 The piers of the flying buttresses were also reconstructed, doubling their height.
 In about 1270–75, the tower of the Chapter was raised to the height of the cornice of the new nave.

 Since the new nave was now twice as high as planned, the towers also had to be made taller.
-Between 1275 and 1280, A second level and the beginning of a third level were added to the Tour de la Mutte.
+Between 1275 and 1280, a second level and the beginning of a third level were added to the Tour de la Mutte.
 By 1359 the nave was entirely covered, but work on the upper walls continued for another twenty years.
 In 1380–81, the canons of the cathedral decided to demolish the wall which separated the cathedral from the adjoining nave of the church of Our Lady.
 This was resisted by the clergy of the collegiate church, but the work went ahead, modified by the installation of a grill between the two naves.
 In 1381 the cathedral chapter engaged the glassmaker Herman of Münster to make a rose window for the west front, which was finished in 1392.
+Pierre Perrat is documented as master mason of the cathedral from at least 1383, and also worked on the cathedrals of Toul and Verdun; in 1386 he obtained the right to be buried in the cathedral.
+His epitaph is the only one of a cathedral architect preserved in the building, and a later legend credited him with the whole cathedral, built through a pact with the devil, although he was one of many master masons who succeeded one another on the site between the 13th and 16th centuries.